 Organic Control Measures for Millipedes

 Signs of millipede damage include the stripping of the outer layers of a young plant stem and irregular damage to leaves.
-This article suggests the following control measures against millipedes:
+There are some things you can try against millipedes:

-- Remove as much garden debris as possible to diminish food and areas of shelter.
+- Keep your garden clean to diminish food and areas of shelter.